- Home

 Spring wheat commentary

-Recommended List spring wheat trials giving high yields in 2024
+Recommended List spring wheat trial yields very low in 2025

-The average yield of control varieties is 8.89 t/ha, well above the five-year average of 7.45 t/ha, reflecting the relatively good conditions for spring cereals this year.
+The average yield of control varieties is 5.15 t/ha, well below the five-year average of 7.18 t/ha, reflecting the poor conditions for spring cereals this year due to the hot dry weather through spring and summer.
+All trials yielded below the five-year average, with the lowest yielding trial in Lincolnshire almost 3 t/ha below the five-year average.

 Calculating yield results

 Yields are represented as a percentage of the control varieties.
-In 2024, the control varieties are UKFM Group 1 variety KWS Ladum, UKFM Group 2 variety KWS Cochise and group 4 variety Hexham, though Hexham is no longer on the RL.
+In 2025, the control varieties are UKFM Group 1 variety KWS Ladum, UKFM Group 2 variety KWS Cochise and group 4 variety KWS Fixum.
 The average yield from these varieties is represented as 100%.

 Five-year average